 Holdem Manager requires PostgreSQL to be installed and running for Database queries.

-If any of the following software products installed on the PC, please read the directions on how to solve a software security conflict with PostgreSQL and Holdem Manager.
-If this still does not fix the issue, try completely uninstalling these products.
+If any of the following software products are installed on your PC please read the directions on how to solve security conflicts with PostgreSQL and/or Holdem Manager.
+If this still does not fix the issue try completely uninstalling these products as simply disabling them may not resolve any conflicts.

 General Firewall Troubleshooting